tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 --> Once you have made an account, now you can log in with your details, only you are able to see your personal details, you will notice that the button is now switched to log-out, this simply would mean that you are logged in!
 --> You can choose Home | Shop or simply log out if you wish

+Codes:
+1. src -> context -> AuthContextProvider
+2. src -> components -> pages -> Account

 # Problems in my React App
 --> Responsive: Navigation bar needs a fix so that it turns into a button/modal.
 I plan to fix this error soon!
+--> Newest problem :( - I had a bug and Sam helped me fix this ever since I have a new problem.
+When I click on the delete button the amount is not getting updated anymore - I will look into this soon!

 # Conclusion